 Dog Ears & Hearing Issues

 Is your dog scratching their ears?
-Do your dog's ears smell?
-Itchy dog ears mean one thing -- it's time to learn how to clean dog ears yourself!
-Otherwise, you'll have some yucky dog ear problems to deal with.
-Here's how to choose the right dog ear cleaner and the steps for cleaning dog ears quickly and easily yourself.
-Plus, dog hearing issues and ways to prevent damaging your dog's ears from loud noises.
+Do your dog's ears smell bad?
+Itchy and smelly dog ears mean that it's time to learn how to clean dog ears yourself!
+Otherwise, you'll have some yucky dog ear problems to deal with -- and expensive vet bills!
+See how to choose the right dog ear cleaner and the steps for cleaning dog ears quickly and easily yourself.
+Plus dog hearing issues and ways to prevent damaging your dog's ears from loud noises.
+Good things to know for first time dog owners.

 Does your dog have stinky ears?
 Ours does.
 Here’s the 2-step process my vet recommended to clean smelly dog ears AND treat a dog ear yeast infection.
 See the exact products my vet recommends, plus my personal experience following this dog ear infection remedy.